Curriculum & Assessments

 Religious Education & Collective Worship

 The Religious Education studied at our school follows the syllabus developed by the Blackburn Diocese Board of Education.
-The emphasis is on Christianity, with Islam, Hinduism and Judaism also being studied.
+The emphasis is on Christianity, with many other religions such as Islam, Hinduism and Judaism also being studied.
 Every class has a weekly religious education lesson.
-Each day, there is an act of collective worship, which is usually led by either the Headteacher, Head of the Teaching School, Assistant Headteacher, Vicar or by the staff and children.
+Each day, there is an act of collective worship, which is usually led by either the Headteacher, Assistant Headteacher, Vicar or by the staff and children.
 Parents are invited to join us on special occasions and for class worship.
 You have a right to withdraw your child from collective worship and Religious Education.
 Please contact the Headteacher for guidance.
 However as a Church School we place great value on our collective worship and would strongly recommend that your child partakes in the assemblies.

 English is central to all learning, and indeed to life.
 Children need to develop the capacity to use the English language in all it's forms.
 For more details on supporting you child at home in English (reading and writing) click here.